How I Simplify Troubleshooting for IT Users by Mapping Invisible 5G Networks

 Static, overly technical visuals left users struggling to see how things were connected.

-During an observational study, we noticed a clear pattern: Network ITs think in a vertical structure.
+During an observational study, we noticed a clear pattern: IT Engineers think in a vertical structure.

 "We always check downstream connections to understand the impact on our customers."